 Cheers to Wigle Whiskey's Prohibition Rye

-The Senator John Heinz History Center, the Smithsonian's home in Pittsburgh in the Strip District, has partnered with Wigle Whiskey to release a special, limited edition Prohibition Rye whiskey, inspired by the museum's roaring new exhibition, "American Spirits: The Rise and Fall of Prohibition."
+The Senator John Heinz History Center has partnered with Wigle Whiskey to release a special, limited edition Prohibition Rye whiskey, inspired by the museum's roaring new exhibition, "American Spirits: The Rise and Fall of Prohibition."

-Wigle Whiskey, the city's first whiskey distillery since Prohibition, developed the new Prohibition Rye as nod to the rich history of alcoholic spirits in Western Pennsylvania.
-The single barrel rye whiskey, bottled at 84 proof, contains notes of citrus and honey on the nose and finished with notes of black pepper.
+Wigle Whiskey, the city's first whiskey distillery since Prohibition, developed the new Prohibition Rye as a nod to the rich history of alcoholic spirits in Western Pennsylvania.
+The single barrel rye whiskey, bottled at 84 proof, contains notes of citrus, honey and black pepper.

-There are 250 bottles of this rye which can be purchased for $34 beginning Feb.
+There are 250 bottles of this rye, which can be purchased for $34 beginning Feb.
 23 at Wigle Whiskey, 2401 Smallman St., Strip District.
 A portion of the proceeds will be donated to the history center to support the museum's exhibitions and educational programs.

 The exhibit, created in partnership with the National Constitution Center, brings the story of Prohibition vividly to life — from the dawn of the temperance movement, through the roaring 1920s and up to the unprecedented repeal of a constitutional amendment.
 Visitors can learn to dance the Charleston in a recreated speakeasy, track down rumrunners in a custom-built video game, and pose for a mugshot lineup of some of the era's most notorious gangsters in the exhibit's immersive and interactive displays.